How Do I Choose the Right School for my Child?Tweet

 At i-Learner, our tutors have long-lasting relationships with students, and we see how they grow and change.
 Often, parents still see their child as they were when younger, or they can only see them through the lens of their behaviour at home.

 For example, a child’s father might think she’s lazy because she never tidies her room and starts lots of craft projects without finishing them.
 But her tutor sees her striving to write an essay with original ideas and asking insightful questions in class, showing that she embraces academic challenge.
 Both perspectives are needed to figure out the right school for the girl so she’s pushed academically but supported in other areas.

 Consider the whole school environment

-There’s much more to a school than its academics, and this is especially important for a child moving overseas.
+There’s much more to a school than its academics, and this is especially important for a child moving overseas from Hong Kong.
 A new environment can be a big challenge, and the school will form the basis of your child’s social experience and extra-curricular life.
 Getting the whole picture of a school will help your child make a new home there.